Average liar count for degree-2 Frobenius pseudoprimes: Conclusions and further work

 \section{Conclusions and further work}

-A very naive interpretation of Theorems \ref{thm:th1} and \ref{thm:th2} is that for any given $f$, you should expect that there are $n$ for which $f$ is a false witness.
+A very naive interpretation of Theorems \ref{thm:th1} and \ref{thm:th2} is that for any given $f$, you should expect that there are $n$ for which $f$ is a liar.
 Moreover, one expects to find this in both the $+1$ and $-1$ cases.
-Likewise, one expects that given $n$, there will exist $f$ which is a false witness in both the $+1$ and $-1$ cases.
+Likewise, one expects that given $n$, there will exist $f$ which is a liar in both the $+1$ and $-1$ cases.
 To emphasize the extent to which one should be careful with the careless use of the word `expect' we remind the reader that in Section \ref{subsec:vanish} we describe infinite families of $n$ for which $L_2^-(n)=0$.
-It would perhaps be interesting to know how often $L_2^-(n)$ vanishes for $n<x$.
+It would be interesting to know how often $L_2^-(n)$ vanishes for $n<x$.

 It is useful to note that this vanishing described in Section \ref{subsec:vanish} gives some heuristic evidence to suggest that the Baillie-PSW test is significantly more accurate than other primality tests.
 Further work to make these heuristics more precise may be worth pursuing.